whtcorpsinc/einsteindb-prod/edb/README.md

-This sub-crate implements the SQLite database layer: installing, managing, and migrating forward the SQL schema underlying the datom store.
+This sub-crate implements the SQLite database layer: installing, managing, and migrating forward the SQL schema underlying the Causet store.